 Not everybody fancies a long flight with potentially grumpy children in tow, so we’ve put together a selection of our favourite half-term destinations that cover both short- and long-haul travelling times.

+The Spanish Canary Islands are an ideal destination for October half term.
 A long-standing favourite for travellers with children, Gran Canaria offers the perfect combination of year-round sunshine and reasonable flights, not to mention some of the prettiest beaches around.

 Part of the Canary Islands, it plays home to plenty of family-friendly and lively beaches, as well as restaurants that can cater to a variety of different tastes, with some tasty local cuisine, too.
 It even has beautiful scenery to boot.
 Even more impressive is that it’s still possible to enjoy a holiday here for less than you might think, especially in autumn.
 With average temperatures of around 27°C, it won’t feel as though you’ve sacrificed a tan for a bargain – you can have both.